yangaound/dbman/README.md

  	execute SQL TRUNCATE TABLE Statement and then execute SQL INSERT INTO Statement if mode equal to 'truncate'.<br />
 :param duplicate_key: it must be present if the argument mode is 'update', otherwise it will be ignored.<br />
 :param with_header: specify True(default) if the argument table with header, otherwise specify False.<br />
-:param slice_size: the table will be slice to many subtable with slice_size, 1 transaction for 1 subtable.<br />
+:param slice_size: the table will be sliced to many subtable with slice_size, 1 transaction for 1 subtable.<br />
 :return: affectted row number

 ```